PINTO0309/PINTO_model_zoo/470_RHIS/README.md

 Detectron/Detectron2, YOLO not used.
 However, you can always merge this with your favorite object detection model such as YOLO, DEIM, or RT-DETR to have an end-to-end instance segmentation model.

+The input resolution of the image of this model can be freely reduced to a small size or increased to a high resolution depending on the hardware specifications.

 ## No pixel expansion

 |Images|Images|